top of page

 Get help with job hunting including CV writing, applying for jobs and preparing for interviews.
 Polish up your maths, English and digital skills.

-As you may know, a CV is a short, written summary of your skills, achievements and experience.
-You often use it in the first stage of applying for jobs.
-Employers may ask for a CV instead of an application form but it’s important to adapt to each job description.
+As you may know, a CV is a short summary of your skills, achievements and experience.
+It’s often the first step when applying for a job or apprenticeship, so it’s important to tailor it to each role.

 National Careers Service